sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 ## SWBATS

 - Explain the extent of logic and understand when it is appropriate to use
-- Use jQuery methods to manipulate specific UI elements
+- Leverage jQuery methods to manipulate specific UI elements to add interactivity

 ## Introduction

 We're going to be using JavaScript and jQuery to make a 2-player functional game that keeps track of the winner.
-Input will be through the mouse.
+Input will be through the mouse, and gameplay will be tracked to determine if and when there is a winner, and who that is!

 ## Board Set Up